transloadit/uppy/website/src/docs/dashboard.md

 ### `trigger: null`

 String with a CSS selector for a button that will trigger opening the Dashboard modal.
-Multiple buttons or links can be used, as long as it is a class selector (`.select-file-button`, for example).
+Several buttons or links can be used, as long as they are selected using a class selector (`.select-file-button`, for example).

 ### `plugins: []`

-List of plugin IDs that should be shown in the Dashboard's top bar.
+List of plugin IDs that should be shown in the Dashboard’s top bar.
 For example, to show the Webcam plugin:

 ```js
 uppy.use(Webcam)